Stereotypes of African Americans: Angry black woman

 In the 21st century, the "angry black woman" is depicted as loud, aggressive, demanding, uncivilized, and physically threatening, as well as lower-middle-class and materialistic.
 She will not stay in what is perceived as her "proper" place.

 Controlling image

 Controlling images are stereotypes that are used against a marginalized group to portray social injustice as natural, normal, and inevitable.
 By erasing their individuality, controlling images silence black women and make them invisible in society.
-The misleading controlling image present is that white women are the standard for everything, even oppression.
+A misleading controlling image present is that black women's experiences need to resemble white women's experiences, even when it comes to oppression.
+Empirically, this is not the case, as discrimination towards white and black women can manifest quite differently.
+A lack of awareness of this fact has historically led to black women's oppression not being recognised as such.

 Education

 Scholarship has traditionally been dominated by white people.
 Scholar of ethnic studies Rachel Alician Grifin has argued that becoming a recognized academic includes social activism as well as scholarship.
 This is made difficult by the dominance of white academics in the activist and social work realms of scholarship.
 As such, it is difficult for a black woman to receive the resources needed to complete her research and to write the texts that she desires.
 This is in part due to the silencing effect of the angry black woman stereotype.
 Black women are skeptical of raising issues within professional settings because of their fear of being judged.